 USPS & Postal Policy

-CALL TO ACTION: Let Congress know that USPS postal increases impact your nonprofit!
+CALL TO ACTION: Tell Congress that USPS rate increases impact your nonprofit!

-Now is the time to write to your Congressional representatives and ask them to amplify your voice to the Postmaster General and to the USPS Board of Governors to do everything possible to eliminate or minimize the expected mid-year increases.
-These increases are expected to be announced on or about March 31 and Congress needs to hear from us now.
+Now is the time to ask your members of Congress to do everything possible to eliminate or minimize the expected mid-year postal rate increases.
+While these increases had been expected to be announced by April 1, they have not yet been announced.
+Perhaps the Postmaster General and USPS decision makers are feeling the pressure… Let’s keep it up.
+Congress needs to hear from us now.